 - CBA holds an annual maintenance seminar that provides member technicians an opportunity to receive hands-on training from OEMs and suppliers on repair and maintenance of various attributes of their vehicles.

 - The annual convention hosts several speakers and panels to provide continuing education on a variety of topics each year.

 - CBA provides access to experts on complying with regulations such as ADA requirements and Hour of Service.

 - BISC West (Bus Industry Safety Council) offers education on current important safety topics and training issues in conjunction with the annual convention.

 - CBA hosts its CONVENTION AND TRADE SHOW annually.
 This event has consistently been the largest state industry conference and trade show in the nation, usually attended by some 200 Operators, Associate, and Affiliate members and their spouses, and provides members an opportunity to really get to know area industry partners.
-The 2021 convention will be held at the Westin Lake Las Vegas Resort in Henderson, NV on October 24-26, 2021.

 - CBA celebrates, by nomination and consensus, qualified operators, drivers, and technicians annually with recognition and award at each annual convention.